HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 entidad que me habla es humana                       entity speaking to me is human (a man?)

-a la izquerda-aaaa (desa)           ?                 on the left-yyyy rrollo una broma in a coma           ?
-I developed a joke in a coma mala fama, corazon                     ?             bad reputation, sweetheart/heart esta claro                                ?          is clear creas blotas en estoma                              you create blots in stoma, rotacion de amigos quien vamos que vivir - con suerte
+a la izquerda-aaaa (desa)           ?                 on the left-yyyy rrollo una broma en la coma           ?
+I developed a joke in a coma mala fama, corazon                     ?             bad reputation, sweetheart/heart esta claro                                ?          is clear creas blotas en estoma                              you create blots in stoma, rotacion de amigos quien vamos que vivir - con suerte                              - with luck
-- decidir con muerte
+- decidir (con) muerte                                decide to die / decide to make a pact with death / decide with death
-- sólo quiero vivir
+- sólo quiero vivir                                 just want to live

 a la uzquerda aaaa ?
 quello que es tomar andale ?